Salt in His Shoes

 My First Basketball Book

-Baby Ballers: Michael Jordan
+Baby Ballers Michael Jordan

 Let's Play Basketball!

-Children's Basketball Books for Kindergarten and Up
+Picture Books About Playing Basketball for Kindergarten and Up

 B is for Baller: The Ultimate Basketball Alphabet

 The illustrations jump right off the page in this thrilling ABC book for kids.
-Each letter of the alphabet is linked to a basketball term- a perfect way to learn the ABCs and all kinds of fun basketball facts at the same time.
+Each letter of the alphabet is linked to a term- a perfect way to learn the alphabet and all kinds of fun basketball facts at the same time.
 All the famous hoop stars make appearances, like Steph Curry, Michael Jordan, LeBron James, Larry Bird and more!
-A colorful and action-packed basketball book children will love.
+A colorful and action-packed book children will love.

 The Boy Who Never Gave Up

-For every child who has ever struggled with self-doubt, related to basketball or otherwise, this book will give them just the boost they need.
-This is the story of Steph Curry, one of the greatest basketball players of all time.
+For every child who has ever struggled with self-doubt, related to athletics or otherwise, this book will give them just the boost they need.
+This is the story of Steph Curry, one of the greatest players of all time.
 But believe it or not, there was a time in his life when he was told he was too short, too weak, and not skilled enough to play in college, let alone the NBA.
 Inspiring non-fiction basketball book for kids who will learn the importance of never quitting.

-This basketball book for kids is a real nail biter.
+This book for kids is a real nail biter.
 With only a few seconds left on the clock, the score is tied between Team Meat and Team Grass Clippers.
 The dinosaurs from each side dribble, pass, shoot and score at a frenzied pace until the buzzer sounds.
 Kids will love soaking in the incredible three-dimensional illustrations that bring the game to life.

 Hoop Genius: How a Desperate Teacher and a Rowdy Gym Class Invented Basketball

 The year is 1891 and a gym teacher in Massachusetts had a problem on his hands.
 James Naismith inherited a class of rowdy, energetic, misbehaving young boys.
 In fact, this group was so difficult to manage that the two prior teachers quit in frustration.
 Most of the sports at that time were better suited for the outdoors, so Naismith had to get creative.
-After a few missteps, he finally evented basketball (using peach baskets) which could be played indoors when the weather was cold.
+After a few missteps, he finally invented basketball (using peach baskets) which could be played indoors when the weather was cold.
 The illustrations are oddly appealing and conjure up images of a bygone era.
-Overall, an interesting non-fiction picture book for kids who want to learn about the history of basketball.
+Overall, an interesting non-fiction picture book for kids who want to learn about the history of their favorite sport.

 Dream Big: Michael Jordan and the Pursuit of Excellence

-Written by Michael Jordan's mother, this is the inspiring story of his life before he became a basketball phenom.
+Written by Michael Jordan's mother, this is the inspiring story of his life before he became a legend.
 As a little boy, Michael dreamed of going to the Olympics.
 With sage advice from his parents and his coach, he turned his dream into a reality through hard work and persistence.
 A thoughtful picture book that teaches children about all the little things they do on a daily basis can help them reach their goals.

 My Basketball Book